LiskArchive/lips/proposals/lip-introduce_bft_module.md

 #### computeValidatorsHashInternal

 The following function computes the validators hash value from the provided input parameters.
-The validators hash is 32-byte value authenticating the BLS keys and BFT weights of the validators and the certificate threshold.
+The validators hash is a 32-byte value authenticating the BLS keys and BFT weights of the validators and the certificate threshold.

 ##### Parameters